The Adventures of the Galaxy Rangers: Niko

-Niko is an archaeologist specializing in ancient cultures and has innate psychic abilities.
-She carries a large gun and knows martial arts.
-Her Series-5 implant boosts her psychic abilities and she can create shields, lift objects, and has clairvoyance.
-Niko's implant acts as a psychic amplifier, boosting her innate psychic abilities by adding power from the converted radiation into a psionic boost which can increase her range from simple tactile up to light years distant.
+Niko is an archaeologist specializing in ancient cultures.
+She possesses innate psionic abilities, which allow her to create shields, telekinetically lift objects, and perform clairvoyance.
+Niko's implant acts as an amplifier, boosting her psionic abilities and increasing their range to several light years.
 She can also generate a shield of ambient energy which will dramatically drain her implant, but can be augmented by touching the other rangers and drawing power from them.
-This shield can defend against all forms of attack, but cannot be held for long.
-Throughout the series a romantic tension exists between her and Goose.

-Niko was born on the failed colony world of Alspeth.
-After the destruction of her colony, she was found by Ariel and taken to the haven world of Xanadu where her psychic abilities were nurtured.
+Niko was born on the colony Alspeth and raised on the planet Xanadu after Alspeth was destroyed.
 At the age of 19, she left Xanadu to return to her people and joined the Galaxy Rangers.
-After the academy, she was accepted into the experimental Series-5 program.
-She was later assigned to the Series-5 Rangers as their mystic and archaeological expert, due to the number of missions they embarked on involving new cultures and varied belief systems.
+After the academy, she was accepted into the experimental Series 5 program.
+She was later assigned to the Series 5 Rangers as their mystic and archaeological expert.

 Walter Hartford

 Walter "Doc" Hartford is a swashbuckling character who fights with a sword, a gun, and his fists.
-He is a computer genius who, along with the BETA Scientist 'Q-Ball', is responsible for most of the automated systems that the Galaxy Rangers use daily.
-His Series-5 implants allow him to communicate with and control special programs called 'tweakers', which appear as flying holographic computer-animated geometric shapes.
-Ranger Hartford's implant produces the oddest effects - and they still cannot properly be explained.
-Commander Walsh puts it best: "Doc Hartford, your implant makes you a computer wizard, able to conjure fantastic programs."
+He is a computer genius who, along with the BETA Scientist 'Q-Ball', is responsible for most of the automated systems that the Galaxy Rangers use.
+His series 5 implants allow him to control any computer system through the use of "programs", which appear as holographic geometric shapes that he can communicate with.
+Doc's Computer Diagnostic Unit (CDU) acts as a focus for his implant abilities.

-Doc carries a Computer Diagnostic Unit; a compact computer which has advanced diagnostics and maintenance functions, along with sensory and computer linkage capability.
-The CDU acts as a focus for Doc's implant power, and also as a storage facility for his "tweakers" (Pathfinder, Tripwire, Firefly, Searchlight, Lifeline, and Pixel).
-His "tweaker" computer programs are part of his personality and offer capabilities far beyond any normal computer program, virus, or worm.
-His implant gives him control over his "tweakers" via simple verbal communication, and his "tweakers" give Doc control over any computer system.

-Hartford, from the Island of Jamaica, was born to wealthy parents, and so he was educated in private school, topped off with Mrs. Abercrombies Charm and Finishing School.
-He left there to join the Ranger Corps after he signed up with some biochemical corporations to help them produce better computer programs, but found out that his skills were not being challenged.
+Doc was born in Jamaica to wealthy parents, and was educated in private school.
+He left to join the Ranger Corps after he signed up with some biochemical corporations to help them produce better computer programs, but found out that his skills were not being challenged.